dmpe/django-wohn/docs/index.md

 - [x] On commit, pushed automatically through CI/CD to DockerHub
   - [x] Project can be build and deployed to VM
 - [ ] More API documentation, see [issue 75](https://github.com/dmpe/django-wohn/issues/75)
-- [ ] Speed up on current environment, like [here 72](https://github.com/dmpe/django-wohn/issues/72)
+- [x] Speed up on current environment, like [here 72](https://github.com/dmpe/django-wohn/issues/72)

 ### Website itself
-- [ ] Azure Function for fetching forex data (ECB for USD/EUR and CNB for CZK)
+- [x] Azure Function for fetching forex data (ECB for USD/EUR and CNB for CZK)
+  - [ ] Integrate into workflow
 - [x] Website: Login (username and admin) and Logout with Social Media
 - [ ] Website: Add new blog or news section
 - [x] Website: "About us" Site